 5. Wash / Sanitising hands: We have installed hand sanitiser points at regular intervals around the attraction.

 6. Cards not cash: Our online booking system is easy to use.
 We encourage you to book online in advance where possible.
 As capacity will be reduced this means you can guarantee your place on a tour at a time that suits you, at the best possible price, and avoid disappointment.
 On-site, please use contactless payment where possible to reduce the cash handling.
 We have increased our limit to £45.

 7. Clean it, clean it, clean it: We already maintain the highest standards of hygiene on site, but now more than ever we will be going above and beyond to make sure the attraction is super clean.
 We’ve upped the regular cleaning regime of surfaces and touchpoints and have invested in more thorough deep cleans as well.

 As you can see, we have thought very carefully about your safety and we would encourage you to do the same.

 This is what we ask that you do for your fellow guests’ safety:

 1. Book online in advance.
 As numbers are reduced, this will guarantee your entrance on the day you want and at our very best price.

-2. Know your tier – abide by the government rules and advice for your tier.
-If your tier now means you can’t visit us, let us know as soon as possible and we may be able to arrange an alternative date, voucher or refund.
+2. Know your tier.
+Abide by the government rules and advice for your tier.
+If your tier now means you can’t visit us, let us know as soon as possible and we may be able to arrange an alternative date or voucher.